arma99/neurotools/README.md

 - 📊 Aggregates open-source health data and research findings into an accessible platform for researchers and advocates worldwide.

 ---

-*This project was developed as part of a public health innovation initiative.*
+* Due to the size of the project a google drive link is provided for download purposes (51MB): https://drive.google.com/drive/u/0/folders/1cOb3gu9f7YFngFNI8_9C-DNT927hnRSv

+*Note: This dashboard is available for academic and public health outreach purposes only.*
 *For more information or collaboration inquiries, please contact via GitHub (@arma99).*

 ---